Tymotex/Quote-Scraper/README.md

 python3 QuoteScraper.py
 ```
 ### Note:
 Working in Linux Ubuntu.
 Not well tested in Windows or MacOS.
+The only part that may break is how the paths have been constructed.